gaehlerm/SoftwareEngineering/README.md

 a(5)
 ```

-We could simplify it by inserting the definition of b into the function call,
+We could simplify it by inserting the definition of `b` into the function call inside `a`.

 ```py
 def a(counter):
 	if counter > 0: